 Hopefinder cut off.

-“The votes are yours,” Blushweaver said, meeting his eyes.
+“My vote is yours,” Blushweaver said, meeting his eyes.
 “The terms are acceptable.
 I swear it in front of your priests and mine, before another God even.”

 By the Colors, Lightsong thought, staring at her.
 She really is serious.
 Part of him had assumed, all along, that her posturing about the war was just another game.
 Something to play with for the time.

 And yet, the woman who stared Hopefinder in the eyes was not playing.
 She sincerely believed that Hallandren was in danger.
-Serious danger.
+Grave danger.
 And she wanted to make certain that the armies were unified and prepared.
 She cared.

 And that left him worried.
 What had he gotten himself into?
 What if there really was a war?
-As he watched the interaction of the two Gods before him, he was left a little bit chilled by how easily and quickly they dealt in votes in the court and the fate of the Hallandren people.
+As he watched the interaction of the two Gods before him, he was left chilled by how easily and quickly they dealt in votes in the court and the fate of the Hallandren people.
 To Hopefinder, his control of a quarter of the Hallandren armies should have been a sacred duty.
 And yet, he was ready to toss that aside, simply because he had grown bored.

-But, who am I to chastise another’s lack of piety?
-Lightsong thought at himself.
+Who am I to chastise another’s lack of piety?
+Lightsong though.
 I, who don’t even believe in my own divinity.

 And yet. . .at that moment, as Hopefinder prepared to release his Commands to Blushweaver, Lightsong thought he saw something.
 Like a remembered fragment of a memory.
 A dream that he might have dreamed.